-- Hold down CTRL, and then click to select such domain controllers in the list of domain controllers. - Open the General tab, and then select the Use backup criteria to automatically select a backup check box.
+- Hold down CTRL, and then click to select such domain controllers in the list of domain controllers. - On the General tab, and then select the Use backup criteria to automatically select a backup check box (selected by default).

-To view which backup was automatically selected for a domain controller, select that domain controller in the list, open the Settings tab, and see the backup file path and name in the Backup file box.
+To view which backup was automatically selected for a domain controller, select that domain controller in the list, view the info bar and look to the right and view the backup file name in Selected Backup.
+You can also see the backup file selected by mousing over the Use backup criteria to automatically select a backup data in the General tab.